The Red Detachment of Women (1961 film): Propaganda (revolutionary classics)

 From the 1900s when cinema entered the market, it started to play an important role in the Chinese Communist Party's media strategy.
 Film like Operation Red Sea successfully merged patriotic narratives with a Hollywood type of story.
 This attracted numerous audiences and enhanced people's national assertiveness.
-Using movies to promote is nothing new.
-From ancient times to the present, CCP continuously oversees in the film industry, and the Propaganda Department of the Chinese Communist Party takes direct control over the profession.
+From early years of the establishment of the People's Republic of China to present, the Chinese Communist Party oversees the film industry through the Propaganda Department of the Chinese Communist Party which controls the film industry.

 Mao and his wife Jiang employed literature and art as propagandistic tools to influence the general public.
 The Red Detachment of Women (the ballet) had an unambiguously intent on propaganda, and its production skill was undeniable.
 In the ballet, villains were dark and showed up in dim color while the heroes were pure and they appeared with a bright and vivid atmosphere.
 This sharp color comparison created a strong visual contrast to the audience for ideological education.
 Later, the government started a moving cinema to bring the film to the villages.
 Through watching various revolutionary based communist movies, people enjoyed the entertainment, and at the same time they carried out a subtle influence.

 "Red classics" is a unique type of literary works in China, which mainly refers to literary works created by relying on the theme of revolutionary realism.
-The Red Detachment of women is a famous red classic, which shows the revolutionary spirit, gender consciousness and liberation concept in China's revolutionary struggle.
+The Red Detachment of Women is a famous red classic, which shows the revolutionary spirit, gender consciousness and liberation concept in China's revolutionary struggle.
 The red thought to be conveyed in the film can be summarized as "communism is true, the party is the leader", relying on the collective strength of the proletariat to achieve real communism, and in this process, it is inseparable from the guidance, leadership and even sacrifice of a number of successive Communist Party members.
-The Red Detachment of women is a classic work in the history of Chinese film.
-The legendary story, the classic female image and the great revolutionary spirit of the Red Detachment of women are an immortal light in the revolutionary history and film history of the people's Republic of China.
+The Red Detachment of Women is a classic work in the history of Chinese film.
+The legendary story, the classic female image and the great revolutionary spirit of the Red Detachment of Women are an immortal light in the revolutionary history and film history of the People's Republic of China.

+Visual Language and Cinematography

+The Red Detachment of Women uses a strong visual style to express revolutionary ideas and class struggle.
+Scholar Cui Weiping points out that the film’s lighting contrasts, such as between scenes of oppression and freedom, help the audience clearly see the difference between the old and new social orders.
+The repetition of visual elements like red flags, marching soldiers, and symmetrical group scenes creates a sense of discipline and collective power.
+These images aren’t just for looks; they carry political meaning and support the film’s overall message.